 For unique scenery, head to Hestercombe Gardens where you’ll find three centuries of exquisite garden design.
 Set within 50 acres, enjoy a relaxed walk through the Victorian Shrubbery, the Georgian Landscape Garden and the Edwardian Formal Gardens, immersing yourself in the varying styles of gardening.
-Wrapped up in a thick coat and cosy scarf, the seating around the edge of the Box or Pear Pond allows for a peaceful pause.
+Wrap up in a thick coat and scarf, and take a seat around the edge of the Box or Pear Pond allowing for a peaceful pause.
 The surrounding trees full of golden colour make the setting even more magical.

 Exmoor National Park boasts plenty of walks across varying landscapes ideal for walkers of all levels.
 Whether you’re after a peaceful stroll or a vigorous hike, the park boasts unique scenery rich in wildlife for all visitors to discover.
 Meander through Exmoor’s woodland as the leaves change colour, and if you get the chance cross the Tarr steps with the tranquil flow of the river beside you.